acorg/beast2-xml/README.md

 template will need to have a high-level structure that's similar to the default one found at the start of [bin/beast2-xml.py](bin/beast2-xml.py) or the various command-line options for manipulating the template wont find what they need (you'll see an error message in this case).
+The default template comes from BEAUTi, so if you generate one yourself using BEAUTi, you can almost certainly pass it to `beast2-xml.py` to use as a basis.

+Note that the generated XML contains just the first part of sequence ids in the given FASTA input.
+I'm not sure if this is a requirement, but it's what BEAUTi does and so I have done the same.

 ## Generate BEAST2 XML in Python